 There are a few products which are the main targets of such attackers: Microsoft Office, Adobe Flash, and Oracle's Java.
 Windows itself (including Internet Explorer) is also a very large target, as seen with the recent WanaCry ransomware attack.
 Adobe has done a good job of minimizing vulnerabilities in Acrobat and the PDF Readers.
 But you should make a point of applying updates on all of these products promptly.

 If your company allows you to install personal software on a company device, remember that they may not update your software.
 It's your job to do so.

 Secunia sells products which check systems for outdated, vulnerable software.

-When things go wrong you need the information to determine what happened.
-Applications that offer to write liberally to system logs, allowing you to determine which events you want logged, are your best hope for getting to the root of the problem.
-It's best that they write to the system event logs, support the syslog standard or at least they should be importable into analysis products.For Admins: Turn in Intrusion Alerts
+When things go wrong, you need the information to determine what happened.
+Applications that offer to write liberally to system logs allowing you to determine which events you want logged, are your best hope for getting to the root of the problem.
+It's best that they write to the system event logs, support the syslog standard or at least they should be importable into analysis products.Turn on Intrusion Alerts

-Both at the level of the network and individual systems you should run intrusion prevention software and don't be cheap with enabling alerts.
-It may be that certain innocuous alerts show up a lot, but It's the unusual things you're looking for.
+At both the level of the network and individual systems you should run intrusion prevention software and enable alerts.
+It may be that certain innocuous alerts show up a lot, but it's the unusual things you're looking for.
 Alerts allow you to jump on them quickly before an attacker can gain a privileged foothold on your network.

 Blacklists are dismissed by many for being too reactive, but reactivity can be underrated.
 Many systems, once under the control of attackers, can be a steady source of attacks for a long time.
 Spam blocking systems for email make extensive use of blacklists and server-based reverse proxy security software generally supports them.
 You can use what you learn from logs and alerts to block malicious systems.